Controls

 Currency

 This control formats an input number as a monetary value, retaining two decimal points.
-Entering too many decimal points will reset the value to 0.00.
+Extra decimal places will be truncated.

 The currency control has the following unique property: